 A lot of bodybuilding supplements get a bad rap for causing hair loss.
 One of them is creatine – a performance-enhancing substance (ergogenic aid) that’s popular with athletes as well.
-It was a paper published back in 2009 that fueled these rumours.
+It was a paper published back in 2009 that fuelled these rumours.

 There are many who complain of creatine hair loss, going completely bald even after taking it.
 But many are still unsure if there’s any truth to it.
 That’s because creatine is only an amino acid derivative, after all.
 And they’re right in questioning the myth’s veracity.